Bow shape: Straight bows

 Many bows, especially traditional self bows, are made approximately straight in side-view profile.
 They are generally referred to as straight, despite the minor curves of natural wood and the "set" or curvature that a wooden bow takes after use.
 When the archer commences the draw, mechanical advantage is at its greatest and the bow limbs are only pre-stressed to the strung position; therefore drawing weight is at a minimum.
 However, the drawing weight rapidly increases because mechanical advantage reduces (consider the string is pulling more and more directly on the limbs) and stresses are building up in the limbs.
 Consequently, drawing weight 'stacks' (very rapidly increases).
 On release, the reverse happens, the arrow is accelerated by maximum force, and this force rapidly decreases.
 Hence, the arrow must be sturdy enough to withstand such acceleration and, as the string may decelerate, it is possible for the arrow to leave the string prematurely, which is inefficient.

-Longbows as used by English Archers in the Middle Ages at such battles as Crecy and Agincourt were straight limb bows, usually made of yew and with heavy draw weights, used in mass.
+Longbows as used by English Archers in the Middle Ages at such battles as Crecy and Agincourt were straight limb bows, usually made of yew and with heavy draw weights, used en masse.
 The arrows were also long and heavy.